 Personal Data which you provide us may be combined with Personal Data which an IE Customer provides us, or which may be provided by other sources, all of which will be used for the purposes set out above.

 4. SHARING DATA GATHERED by the IE WITH THIRD PARTIES

 Summary: we share personal data with our service providers, partners, and group companies, and authorities where required.

 We may transfer Personal Data to:

 Related organizations, The Jewish Agency and affiliates.
-This includes: any member of our group, which means our affiliates, in the EU, in Israel, in the US and elsewhere, as well our joint-venture partners who support our processing of personal data under this policy.
+This includes: any member of our group, which means our affiliates, in the EU, in Israel, in the US, in Latin America and elsewhere, as well our joint-venture partners who support our processing of personal data under this policy.
 It also includes affiliates or other partners that help us provide our Services.
 For example: